BUI is a misdemeanor, but there is no license suspension.

 "Every description of watercraft on the water, other than a seaplane, used or capable of being used as a means of transportation on the water.
 However, it does not include inner tubes, air mattresses, sailboards, and small rafts or flotation devices or toys customarily used by swimmers."

 RCW 79A.060.010(29).
-If a vessel is lawfully stopped and the operator (driver) has a breath or blood content of .08 or greater or is under the influence of intoxicants, that person can be accused of a misdemeanor.
+If a vessel is lawfully stopped and the operator (driver) has a breath or blood content of .08 or greater, THC concentration of 5.00 or higher, or is under the influence of intoxicants or marijuana, then that person can be accused of a gross misdemeanor.
 RCW 79A.60.040.
-A misdemeanor is a criminal offense punishable by up to 90 days in jail and up to a $1000 fine.
+A gross misdemeanor is a criminal offense punishable by up to 364 days in jail and up to a $5000 fine.
 RCW 79A.60.020.

 It is important to note that under the way this law is written a person may be accused of a BUI even with a breath test under a .08 or who refuses the breath test.
 Believe it or not, this office has seen people accused of BUIs who actually blew below the legal limit.
 Below are the texts of the most relevant Washington State BUI Laws.